1iveowl/custom-claim-provider/README.md

 ### 5.4 Enable your App for claims mapping policy

 A claims mapping policy is used to select which attributes returned from the custom authentication extension are mapped into the token.
-To allow tokens to be augmented, you're must explicitly enable the application registration to accept mapped claims:
+To allow tokens to be augmented, you must explicitly enable the application registration to accept mapped claims:

 1. In your *My Test application* registration, under **Manage**, select **Manifest**.
 2. In the manifest, locate the `acceptMappedClaims` attribute, and set the value to `true`.